giahungbui/Maven-Sales-Challenge/README.md

 ## Objective
 The main objective is to create an interactive dashboard that sales managers can use to answer the following questions:

-- How is the overall team and each individual performing against our main KPIs?
+- How is the team performing this quarter?
-- Are there any team members who may need additional support in specific areas?
-- Is my team outperforming the business-wide average?
+- Which sales agents are excelling or need support?
-- How does the team’s performance compare to the overall company average?
+- How do teams compare to one another and to company averages?
-- What are the quarter-over-quarter sales trends for each team?
+- What are the quarter-over-quarter (QoQ) trends?
-- How is each salesperson currently performing?
-- Which products are generating the highest sales?
+- Which products and customers generate the highest revenue?

 ## Dataset